MaxLinear (NYSE:MXL) Releases Q2 2021 Earnings Guidance

-MaxLinear (NYSE:MXL) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $- for the period.
+MaxLinear (NYSE:MXL) updated its second quarter 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $200 million-210 million, compared to the consensus revenue estimate of $204.78 million.

-MaxLinear (NYSE:MXL) last announced its quarterly earnings data on Wednesday, April 28th.
-The semiconductor company reported $0.55 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.50 by $0.05.
-The firm had revenue of $209.36 million during the quarter, compared to the consensus estimate of $204.60 million.
-MaxLinear had a positive return on equity of 10.95% and a negative net margin of 12.67%.
+MaxLinear (NYSE:MXL) last posted its quarterly earnings results on Wednesday, April 28th.
+The semiconductor company reported $0.55 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.50 by $0.05.
+MaxLinear had a negative net margin of 12.67% and a positive return on equity of 10.95%.
+The business had revenue of $209.36 million for the quarter, compared to analysts’ expectations of $204.60 million.
+During the same period in the prior year, the company posted $0.07 EPS.
 The business’s revenue for the quarter was up 237.5% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.07 EPS.
-Equities analysts forecast that MaxLinear will post 1.38 earnings per share for the current year.
+As a group, equities analysts anticipate that MaxLinear will post 1.38 EPS for the current year.

-In related news, Director Donald E. Schrock sold 10,857 shares of the stock in a transaction dated Wednesday, June 2nd.
-The stock was sold at an average price of $38.34, for a total transaction of $416,257.38.
-Following the sale, the director now owns 30,982 shares of the company’s stock, valued at approximately $1,187,849.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider James Lougheed sold 4,976 shares of the stock in a transaction dated Wednesday, May 5th.
-The stock was sold at an average price of $36.00, for a total value of $179,136.00.
-Following the sale, the insider now directly owns 84,535 shares in the company, valued at approximately $3,043,260.
+In other MaxLinear news, VP Brendan Walsh sold 21,737 shares of the firm’s stock in a transaction dated Friday, June 11th.
+The shares were sold at an average price of $36.69, for a total transaction of $797,530.53.
+Following the sale, the vice president now directly owns 165,774 shares of the company’s stock, valued at approximately $6,082,248.06.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Kishore Seendripu sold 8,908 shares of the firm’s stock in a transaction dated Thursday, April 8th.
+The stock was sold at an average price of $35.35, for a total transaction of $314,897.80.
+Following the sale, the chief executive officer now directly owns 179,704 shares in the company, valued at $6,352,536.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 163,765 shares of company stock worth $5,972,210 in the last three months.
-8.82% of the stock is currently owned by insiders.
+Insiders have sold a total of 176,592 shares of company stock worth $6,448,000 over the last ninety days.
+8.82% of the stock is owned by corporate insiders.

 MaxLinear, Inc provides radiofrequency (RF), high-performance analog, and mixed-signal communications systems-on-chip solutions (SoCs) for the connected home, wired and wireless infrastructure, and industrial and multi-market applications worldwide.
 Its products integrate various portions of a high-speed communication system, including radiofrequency (RF), high-performance analog, mixed-signal, digital signal processing, security engines, data compression, networking layers, and power management.